gb-githb/SAPUI5/Tutorial/02-Bootstrapping/readme.md

+* # What is Bootstrapping ?
   * To Start with SAPUI5 Application , we need to first load SAPUI5 Libraries and Initialise it.
   * Process of loading and initialising the libraries is called as Bootstrapping
 * ```id="sap-ui-bootstap"```
   * ID for the script
 * ```src="https://openui5.hana.ondemand.com/resources/sap-ui-core.js"```